 - Which Calendar for 2006?
 Dec/2005

 Interests Outside Climbing

 Nature in general: the whole natural world and the mysteries of the cosmos.
-Writing - fiction and non-fiction; writing screenplays; philosophy; medium and large format landscape and mountain photography; film editing; music editing for feature films; publishing and book design; web design (using CSS and PHP); hillwalking; history; playing the piano (badly), classical music (partic.
-Bach and Beethoven), English pubs with real ale, no 'music', and open fires.
+Writing - fiction and non-fiction; writing screenplays; philosophy; medium and large format landscape and mountain photography; film editing; music editing for feature films (music editor on The Shining and The Dresser); publishing and book design; web design (using CSS and PHP); hillwalking; history; classical music (partic.
+Bach and Beethoven), English pubs with real ale, no 'music' and open fires.

 About My Photography

 No comment, apart from the fact that after years of using medium and large format film I find the latest advances in digital photography very exciting, and very liberating for photography in general.

 Click to list photo comments written by me.
 (370 comments)

 I've voted for 442 photos, average vote 3.7.

 (25% superb - 36% good - 23% average - 11% poor - 2% rubbish)